Spring Break in Los Cabos

 The distance along the coast is just twenty-five miles from town to town.
 To avoid any confusion right off the bat, Cabo San Lucas is the party town in Los Cabos.
-If you’re considering a spring break vacation for 2013, and if you’re looking for all the traditional ingredients of a wild time by the beach, Cabo San Lucas fits the bill.
+If you’re considering a spring break vacation for 2013 and looking for all the traditional ingredients of a wild time by the beach, Cabo San Lucas fits the bill.
 San Jose del Cabo is a charming, laid-back, more historical, more cultural town, and is a favorite with retirees from the US.
-For all its bars, restaurants, and cafés, it is probably not where you want to be over Spring break, unless you’re looking for a quieter vacation or have the mother of all hangovers.
+For all its bars, restaurants, and cafés, it is probably not where you want to be over Spring break unless you’re looking for a quieter vacation or have the mother of all hangovers.

-For those not sleeping off the night before on the beach or in their hotel room, there are tons of activities and tours to keep you busy, including snorkeling, scuba diving, whale watching, kayaking, parasailing, dolphin swims, fishing, surfing, zip lining, bungee jumping, ATV tours, horseback riding, and booze cruises for a spot of relaxed (or rowdy!) sightseeing along the coast, particularly at sunset.
+For those not sleeping off the night before on the beach or in their hotel room, there are tons of activities and tours to keep you busy, including snorkeling, scuba diving, whale watching, kayaking, parasailing, dolphin swims, fishing, surfing, zip-lining, bungee jumping, ATV tours, horseback riding, and booze cruises for a spot of relaxed (or rowdy!) sightseeing along the coast, particularly at sunset.

 There are plenty of beautiful beaches in the Cabo area, and the main beach, Playa Medano, can get pretty wild and crowded at spring break, particularly since there are several bars nearby.
 If you’re looking for some peace, more tranquil beaches are not far away.
 Students from all over the US go to Cabo San Lucas to party, particularly from the West Coast and Texas.
 Cabo also has five championship golf courses and is the world’s top destination for marlin fishing.
 And just in case you didn’t know, the legal drinking age is eighteen, but as they say in Spanish, ‘Evita el Exceso’!